sebastjan-hribar/sebastjan-hribar.github.io/_posts/2022-01-08-rokku-with-hanami.markdown

 ## 2. Policies
 Each application has its own set of policies.
-To create a policy for the app 'Web' and controller 'Notification' we run the following command in the project root folder.
+To create a policy for the app `Web` and controller `Notification` we run the following command in the project root folder.

 {% highlight ruby %}
 rokku -n web -p notification
 {% endhighlight %}

 Rokku creates the policy file for us.
 As per instruction we need to uncomment the required roles and add the roles them.
-In the example below the role "some_user" is authorized for all actions.
+In the example below the role `some_user` is authorized for all actions.

 {% highlight ruby %}
   module Web